Happy young woman sitting at her table, focused on her laptop, and enjoying a cup of coffee.

 A paid off collections account may or may not result in a change to your credit score, but it may give you peace of mind and other benefits that come from no longer having to deal with the debt.

 It’s always better to avoid getting your debt sent to a collection agency.
-If you can’t keep up with a payment, you should try to contact your creditor to explain your situation.
-Your creditor may be able to help you come up with a payment plan to help you catch up.
+If you can’t keep up with minimum payments, you should try to contact your creditor to explain your situation.
+Your creditor may be able to help you with a payment plan to help you catch up.

 Next steps